autowarefoundation/autoware-documentation/docs/datasets/data-anonymization/index.md

 #### Step 5: Anonymize Images in ROS 2 Bag Files

-Anonymize images in ROS2 bag files with the trained YOLOv8 model.
-If you want to anonymize your ROS2 bag file with only YOLOv8 model, you should use following command.
+Anonymize images in ROS 2 bag files with the trained YOLOv8 model.
+If you want to anonymize your ROS 2 bag file with only YOLOv8 model, you should use following command.
 But we recommend to use the unified model for better results.
 You can follow the Option 1 for the unified model with the YOLOv8 model trained by you.